Dental Forceps: A Guide to Selection and Use

 • Left/right pairs: Pointed tips for efficient extraction.
 Location-specific designs for anterior, root, or molar teeth.

-Forceps for Lower Teeth
+Selecting Forceps for Mandibular Teeth

 • Cowhorn forceps: Sturdy and controlled mandibular grasp.